“Where do I start?”

 - If you have to have some form of cheat/junk/fake food, have it, and don’t act like you’re “off the wagon”.
 The more you venture from the Bulletproof Diet, the less you’ll benefit.
 The more you stick to the Bulletproof Diet, well, the more Bulletproof you’ll be.
 Small variations are fine and do not constitute failure.

-- If you experience allergies, acne, or other negative effects after consuming dairy, switch to ghee as your only dairy, and eat coconut oil and animal fat.
+- If you experience allergies, acne, or other negative effects after consuming dairy, switch to ghee as your only dairy, and eat some coconut oil and animal fat too.

 - Do not count calories in an attempt to lose weight.
 Eat until satiety and then stop.

 - Try not to snack.
 Bulletproof intermittent fasting is encouraged, though not mandatory.

 - Limit fruit consumption to 1-2 servings per day to avoid high triglycerides.
 There are other reasons to limit fruit consumption, but it won’t kill you.

 - High healthy fat intake is optimal.
 General ranges are 50-80 percent fat, 5-30 percent carbohydrate, and 10-30 percent protein.